MichaelSamiotis/StringValidation/README.md

 Python version: 3.8

-Project Description: This programme asks the user to write a sting and a key to be found in the string and returns a message depending on the result.
+Project Description: This programme asks the user to write a string and a key to be found in the string and returns a message depending on the result.